 On Windows, click File > “Change folder and search options”.
 Select the View tab.
 In Advanced Settings > Hidden files and folders, select “Show hidden files, folders, and drives”.
 Click OK.

 On Ubuntu, click the hamburger menu in the titlebar and select “Show Hidden Files”.

 A couple things to remember #

-- PhotoStructure should be shut down before you edit settings to prevent PhotoStructure from erasing your changes.
+- PhotoStructure should be shut down before you edit settings to prevent PhotoStructure from erasing your changes on shutdown.

 - The settings files will only exist on your system after you’ve installed PhotoStructure and clicked “Start” on the welcome page.

 - PhotoStructure backs up your settings in the same directory, if you want to see what’s changed.

 - New versions of PhotoStructure may add or remove settings.
 Your settings files are automatically upgraded to include all settings, including when defaults change.